rsahlin/graphics-by-opengl/README.md

 Support for sRGB textures, gamma correction and (hdr) exposure.

 List of feature that will be implemented or improved - in no particular order
+* Vulkan support - however this will somewhat break the name of the repository as it will be graphics-by-opengl-vulkan :-)
 * Support for pbr occlusion map
 * DRACO support, may need to port DRACO decoder to Java?
 * Model animations and skinning (Morph targets and joint hierarchy)